-Despite the enormous number of committed/fulfilled and failed suicide attempts and their negative effects, governmental measures towards an improved suicide and suicide attempt prevention are few.
+In the light of the enormous number of committed/fulfilled and failed suicide attempts and their negative effects, governmental measures towards an improved suicide and suicide attempt prevention are now taking momentum.
 Some programs seem to focus very much on narrowing access to the means of suicide and a lot of money is spent on constructing fences and nets on bridges and along railway lines.
-However, these measures do not tackle the problem at its root.
-By all means, it must be the aim of all efforts to reduce the number of suicides, especially the number of unaccompanied 'clandestine' suicides, and, of course, the much higher number of suicide attempts.
-For this, the starting point of effective suicide attempt prevention is looking at the root of the problem: the taboo surrounding the issue, the wall of fear of embarrassment, rejection and losing one's independence.
+However, the starting point of effective suicide attempt prevention is looking at the root of the problem: the taboo surrounding the issue, the stigmatization, the wall of fear of embarrassment, rejection and losing one's independence.